CBI files fourth chargesheet in Bengal post-poll violence probe

-The CBI filed the fourth chargesheet in the ongoing probe into the post-poll violence cases in West Bengal, sources said on Saturday.
+The CBI on Saturday filed the fourth chargesheet in the ongoing post-poll violence case in West Bengal.

-The chargesheet was filed at Krishnanagar court in Nadia district in connection with the killing of a BJP worker allegedly by Trinamool Congress members, they said.
+According to sources in the Central agency, the chargesheet was filed before a court in Krishnanagar in Nadia district.

-The chargesheet contains names of the two accused allegedly involved in the murder of the BJP worker after the assembly election results were announced on May 2, they added.
+They revealed that the case was regarding the alleged murder of a BJP worker by Trinamool Congress (TMC) cadres after the Assembly election results were declared.

-The Calcutta High Court last month directed the CBI to probe the post-poll violence cases.

 Also read: Mamata files nomination for Bhabanipur, TMC says will avenge Nandigram defeat

-So far, the CBI has filed 34 FIRs in connection with murders and other heinous crimes perpetrated after the election results were announced.

-The agency has already filed three chargesheets in different courts in connection with incidents that happened in Bhatpara in North 24 Parganas, and Nalhati and Rampurhat in Birbhum district.
+The CBI has so far filed three chargesheets before different courts in relation to incidents of alleged post-poll violence at Bhatpara in North 24 Paraganas district and Nalhati and Rampurhat in Birbhum district.

 Check out latest videos from DH: